The Confidence of Crowds

-By Peter Brock, August 2
+By Peter Brock, September 5, 2025

 The S&P 500 started to trade in the BV danger zone on March 18, 2022 (when the S&P 500 was 4463).
-Based on historical relationships, the danger zone is above the dotted red line on a BV chart.
+Based on historical relationships, the danger zone is above the red line on a BV chart.
 This is a risky place to be, where the market is vulnerable to larger than normal bear markets and ten-year expected returns are negative.*

-*-1.2% per year over the subsequent decade (median compound annual real total returns, S&P 500, 1960-2023)
+*-1.2% per year over the subsequent decade (median compound annual real total returns, S&P 500, 1960-2024)

 Brock Value Latest Ten Years